hazelweakly/hazelweakly.me/src/blog/observations-of-leadership-part-one.md

 >
 > -- <https://cutlefish.substack.com/i/142017363/patient-divergence>

-The situation I want to talk about here is about how we decided as an organization to invest more heavily in developer experience, the process around that, and how we were able to do that quite quickly.
+The situation I want to talk about here is about how we decided as an organisation to invest more heavily in developer experience, the process around that, and how we were able to do that quite quickly.
-The initial situation was one that I'm sure quite a few leaders are familiar with, but I want to take this opportunity to lay things out a bit more explicitly for people who might not be familiar with how things generally work in terms of feedback loops at the organization level.
+The initial situation was one that I'm sure quite a few leaders are familiar with, but I want to take this opportunity to lay things out a bit more explicitly for people who might not be familiar with how things generally work in terms of feedback loops at the organisation level.

 How this generally works in tech (and likely most companies, but I can't speak to those) is you have roughly three personas of "experiencing" the company: Executives, Management, and ICs.
 Each have their own goals, strategies, and tools available to them to help steer the company in the right direction (which I'm going to call a "lever"); broadly speaking, Executives have levers of alignment, Management have levers of communication, and ICs have levers of execution.